Soumiaelhaffari25/RealTime-Machine-Monitoring/README.md

 ## 🤖 Machine Learning Models

-Models are trained **offline** on the C-MAPSS FD001 dataset, with experiment tracking via **MLflow**.
+Models are trained on the C-MAPSS FD001 dataset, with experiment tracking via **MLflow**.
 RUL is capped at 125 cycles (standard C-MAPSS convention), and the scaler is fit on the training data only to prevent data leakage.

 ### RUL Prediction (regression)